-Other behavioral approaches include mindfulness and contingency management.
+Other behavioral approaches include mindfulness and contingency management (CM).
 A mindfulness approach seeks to help individuals with SUDs, including AUD, monitor for and relate differently to internal and environmental cues that trigger substance use Bowen, et al. 2014.
 Mindfulness-based relapse prevention programs have been associated with significant improvements in some alcohol-related outcomes compared with other psychosocial interventions, but data are limited Grant, et al. 2017; Bowen, et al. 2014.
-Contingency management aims to improve SUD treatment outcomes, such as engagement in care or abstinence, by providing incentives to patients.
-Studies have shown that contingency management was associated with significant improvements in alcohol-related outcomes, but the approach is not feasible in most medical settings Getty, et al. 2019; Barnett, et al. 2017; McDonell, et al. 2017; Benishek, et al. 2014; Dougherty, et al. 2014; Prendergast, et al. 2006.
+CM aims to improve SUD treatment outcomes, such as engagement in care or abstinence, by providing patient incentives.
+In studies, contingency management has been associated with significant improvements in alcohol-related outcomes, but providing a CM intervention in a real-world medical setting has been difficult Getty, et al. 2019; Barnett, et al. 2017; McDonell, et al. 2017; Benishek, et al. 2014; Dougherty, et al. 2014; Prendergast, et al. 2006.

-Mutual support programs: Self-Management and Recovery Training (SMART Recovery) focuses on self-empowerment and provides mutual support through in-person group meetings and online formats.
+Mutual-support programs: Self-Management and Recovery Training (SMART Recovery) focuses on self-empowerment and provides mutual support through in-person group meetings and online formats.
 The program uses rational emotive behavior therapy, a form of CBT, to facilitate changes in thinking and thus in emotions and behaviors Horvath and Yeterian 2012.
-Some studies have shown positive alcohol-related treatment outcomes, but data are inconsistent Beck, et al. 2017.
-Some patients may find benefit in and connection to Alcoholics Anonymous (AA), a 12-step, mutual-support group approach based on fellowship and the role of a higher power.
-A recent systematic review identified high-quality evidence indicating that AA and 12-step facilitation interventions were at least as effective in increasing abstinence and improving alcohol-related outcomes as clinical psychological interventions (e.g., MET, CBT, other 12‐step program variants) Kelly, et al. 2020.
-In some AA programs, however, participants who take pharmacologic medication for AUD can be made to feel unwelcome.
+Some studies have shown positive alcohol-related treatment outcomes, but the data are inconsistent Beck, et al. 2017.
+Some patients may benefit from Alcoholics Anonymous (AA), a 12-step mutual-support group approach based on fellowship and the role of a higher power.
+A recent systematic review identified high-quality evidence that AA and 12-step facilitation interventions were at least as effective in increasing abstinence and improving alcohol-related outcomes as clinical psychological interventions (e.g., MET, CBT, other 12‐step program variants) Kelly, et al. 2020.
+Mutual-support groups can complement pharmacologic and other treatment modalities.

 Medical Management Treatment Manual